paulosk8/LLMforSLRscreening/UBdocSchoolMAy25/PromptsUVmay25.md

 >"What is ‘Student evaluation of teaching', its definition, synonyms, and key seminal works and reviews on the topic"

 # Prompt 3.
 Search filter
-> I want to make a systematic review of literature with this title “” [title or extended title with definitions and criteria] ”Can you help me create a search strategy for WOS-Clarivate [SCOPUS]?
+> Example of Prompt for your favourite generalist AI: I want to make a systematic review of literature with this title “” [title or extended title with definitions and criteria] ”Can you help me create a search strategy for WOS-Clarivate [SCOPUS]? using this additional information [add definition]